DeepBrainChain/DBC-Wiki/docs/en/install-update-dbc-node/dbc-client-api/http-api.md

 }
 ```

-### 5. Modifying the Boot device order of Bare Metal Machines
+### 5. Modifying the boot device order of a bare metal server

 - request method：POST